-As of December 31, 2022, we had \$250.0 million aggregate principal amount of 2024 Notes outstanding and \$1.150 billion aggregate principal amount of 2026 Notes outstanding.
+As of December 31, 2023, we had \$250.0 million aggregate principal amount of our 0.125% Convertible Senior Notes due in 2024 (the "2024 Notes") outstanding and \$1.150 billion aggregate principal amount of our 0.00% Convertible Senior Notes due in 2026 (the "2026 Notes" and, together with the 2024 Notes, the "Notes" or "convertible senior notes") outstanding.

 Holders of either series of the Notes will have the right to require us to repurchase all or a portion of such Notes upon the occurrence of a fundamental change before the applicable maturity date at a repurchase price equal to 100% of the principal amount of such Notes to be repurchased, plus accrued and unpaid interest or special interest, if any, as described in the applicable indenture governing such Notes.
 In addition, upon conversion of the Notes of the applicable series, unless we elect to deliver solely shares of our common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), we will be required to make cash payments in respect of such Notes being converted, as described in the applicable indenture governing such Notes.
-Moreover, we will be required to repay the Notes of the applicable series in cash at their respective maturity unless earlier converted, redeemed, or repurchased.
+Moreover, we will be required to repay the Notes of the applicable indenture governing such Notes.
+Moreover, we will be required to repay the Notes of the applicable indenture governing such Notes.
+Moreover, we will be required to repay the Notes of the applicable indenture governing such Notes.
+Moreover, we will be required to repay the Notes of the applicable indenture governing at the time we are required to make repurchased.
 However, we may not have enough available cash on hand or be able to obtain financing at the time we are required to make repurchases of such Notes surrendered therefor or pay cash with respect to such series of Notes being converted or at their respective maturity.
+Our ability to repay or refinance the Notes will depend on market conditions and our future performance, which is subject to economic, financial, competitive, and other factors beyond our control.
 Further, if either series of the Notes convert and we elect to issue common stock in lieu of cash upon conversion, our existing stockholders could suffer significant dilution.

 In addition, our ability to repurchase the Notes of the applicable series or to pay cash upon conversions of the Notes or at their respective maturity may be limited by law, regulatory authority, or agreements governing our future indebtedness.
-Our failure to repurchase such Notes at a time when the repurchase is required by the applicable indenture governing such Notes or to pay cash upon conversions of such Notes or at their respective maturity as required by the applicable indenture governing such Notes would constitute a default under such indenture.
-A default under such indenture or the fundamental change itself could also lead to a default under agreements governing our existing and future indebtedness.
-Moreover, the occurrence of a fundamental change under the applicable indenture governing the Notes could constitute an event of default under any such agreement.
+Our failure to repurchase such Notes at a time when the repurchase is required by the applicable indenture governing such Notes or to pay cash upon conversions of such Notes or at their respective maturity as required by the applicable indenture governing such Notes would constitute a default under such indenture or the fundamental change itself could also lead to a default under agreements governing the Notes could constitute an event of default under any such agreement.
 If the payment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay such indebtedness and repurchase such series of Notes or pay cash with respect to such series of Notes being converted or at maturity of such series of Notes.